almibe/ligature-desktop/packages/ligature-indexeddb/README.md

 I plan on changing this eventually and will begin to handle versioning correctly.
 ```

+KV is a storage project for Ligature that treats IndexedDB similar to a key-value store like LMDB or RocksDB.
 Currently this project uses six object stores and all Datasets share them.
 Below is an explanation of the stores created/used.